abhijeetdhote18/Language-Translation-with-googletrans/README.md

 GUI: Simple and user-friendly interface.

 ## Prerequisites
 Make sure you have Python installed on your system.
-You can download it from python.org.
+You can download it from python.org.\n Install Libraries from lib.py
-Install Libraries

 ## Acknowledgements
 * googletrans: Python wrapper for Google Translate.